 Awning Care & Cleaning and How to Remove your Valance

-In Vermont, fall brings beautiful foliage colors, flavorful apples and crisp, cool, invigorating mornings.
-It also brings seasonal chores!
-Here at Otter Creek Awnings, it means a fond farewell to another awning season and the opportunity to connect with past customers who call to inquire about the care of their awning.
+In Vermont, spring and fall weather bring seasonal chores!
+Here at Otter Creek Awnings, it means a fond farewell to another season and the opportunity to connect with our customers who call to inquire about the care of their awning.

 Awnings do not require a lot of maintenance; they are more or less a worry-free product and Otter Creek Awnings are the best of the best.
 Yet even the most durable materials can benefit from a little care and attention, enhancing appearance and extending the lifetime of the product:

-Fall is the best time to clean an awning.
+The first of spring and fall are the best times to clean an awning.
 Here are some great tips to keep your awning looking like new:

 - Don’t wait until awning is too dirty to clean.
 Even on mildew-resistant fabric, mildew can grow on accumulated dirt or foreign materials, which will eventually stain the fabric.